maccieddu/arm-baremetal-gcc-make/README.md

 # arm-baremetal-gcc-make

-This repository is a "work in progress" attempt to create a make'able' gcc baremetal enviroment for Arm Cortex microcontroller.
+This repository is a "work in progress" attempt to create a make'able' gcc baremetal enviroment for Arm Cortex microcontrollers.

+Any help or suggestions are appreciated. :P

 STM32L431RCT is the target here.